The ifi Nano Is the world’s smallest, portable digital to analogue converter that plays all high-resolution formats.

-The Ifi Nano comes neatly packaged in a tight fitting cardboard box and has all the required leads for charging and connection to your PC/Laptop as well as the required jack leads to connect to your device.
-It does not come with the actual leads to connect direct to your phone as these are normally issued by your phone supplier.
+The Ifi Nano comes neatly packaged in a tight-fitting cardboard box and has all the required leads for charging and connection to your PC/Laptop as well as the required jack leads to connect to your device.
+It does not come with the actual leads to connect directly to your phone as these are normally issued by your phone supplier.
 The matt black and orange detailing of the device complement each other perfectly and you get a black velvet carry pouch for travel.

-Having already tested the device on a set of over ear headphones at the launch, I was keen to see how they worked in my home environment.
+Having already tested the device on a set of over-ear headphones at the launch, I was keen to see how they worked in my home environment.
 Listening to ‘Alberosie – Natural mystic’ , was as always a pleasure.
-Keeping the volume on my device to around halfway, I plugged the jack lead in to the Ifi Nano.
+Keeping the volume on my device to around halfway, I plugged the jack lead into the Ifi Nano.
 I was not quite expecting the difference to be so apparent.
-Plug and play is straightforward and with little effort you are immediately launched in to a world of sound.
+Plug and play are straightforward and with little effort, you are immediately launched into a world of sound.
 You can literally hear everything that the track has to offer and the volume was only halfway with a lot more to give.